tab1-web/faq/docs/eternal/levelling.md

 For [:fontawesome-solid-scroll: Subclass Quests](../gameplay/progression/subclasses.md), you don't need to stab Baium (Buy Pipette Knife at Maria) and you don't need a Top B-Grade Weapon + B Grade Crystals, you can skip that part for later.

 For [:fontawesome-solid-scroll: Noblesse Quest](../gameplay/progression/noblesse.md) on Barakiel, you can earn fragments of the staff by hitting Barakiel once.
 Earn 15 fragments and turn it into the full Staff to progress the quest.
 Make sure to not die and be close to the boss.
-You don't have to be on your subclass, you can be on your main class.
+You don't have to be on your subclass to earn Barakiel Fragments, you can be on your main class.